 Garth – “He’s giving them his ‘What every boy needs to know about being a man’ speech.
 A lot of men have heard that speech over the years.
 A lot of men.”

 The good news is that change is afoot.
-Part of what fathers and their sons (ages 13 and above) receive during our 5 Night Father-Son Adventures and 4 Night Father-Son Adventures, is just that… training, instruction, imparting, equipping, and empowering.
-No-one leaves our 5 Night Father-Son Adventures or our 4 Night Father-Son Adventures, without an answer to the question, “What does it mean to be a real man?”.
-Fathers and sons alike are initiated over the 4 or 5 Nights / 5 or 6 Days, and things for them and their relationships are for the most-part, never the same again.
+Part of what fathers and their sons (ages 13 and over – no maximum age limit) receive during one of our “Prepared for Manhood” Father-Son Adventure experiences, is just that… training, instruction, imparting, equipping, and empowering.
+No-one leaves one of those without an answer to the question, “What does it mean to be a real man?”.
+Fathers and sons alike are initiated over the either 4 Nights / 5 Day period, or the 3 Full Day period, and things for them and their relationships are for the most-part, never the same again.

-Our 4 and 5 Night Father-Son Adventures can tend to fill quickly, so please register now to avoid disappointment.
+Our “Prepared for Manhood” Father-Son Adventure experiences do tend to fill quickly, so please be sure to register now to avoid disappointment.